FAQS

 In order to maintain the confidentiality of health departments, we will not include data on a group of applicants when there are so few applicants of that type that it would be easy to identify individual agencies.
 When there are larger numbers of applicants with finalized Site Visit Reports in those categories, their data may be included in the portal.

-The data are uploaded once a quarter, following the Accreditation Committee meeting.
+The data were previously uploaded once a quarter, following the Accreditation Committee meeting.
+The data was last updated in November 2023 and we are in the process of doing another update.

 No. It is important to keep in mind that the Report Assessment Data on this Data Portal includes data about health departments when the Accreditation Committee first reviews their Site Visit Report, prior to accreditation.
 More than 40% of health departments are required to do additional work on the measures before they are accredited (Action Plan/ACAR).
 By the time they are accredited, those health departments will have completed additional work that has been assessed by site visitors and will have demonstrated increased capacity in the measures.
 These data are included in the Data Portal and can be viewed by selecting the “Action Plan Data” subtabs on in the Initial Accreditation Data tab and the Reaccreditation Data tab.
 The data demonstrate improvement on specific themes, standards, and measures based on actions health departments took to implement their Action Plan.